RicardoAzuul/the_fitness_hub/README.md

 I also added buttons/ links on pages to take customers to the relevant page for that subject.

 ## Deployment
+This website is hosted by using GitHub pages.
+This was deployed by the master branch.
+I can update the page via cloud 9 and it will update the page.
+I can also update the page automatically by editing  it in the master branch.

+To run my repository you can use https://github.com/TLShaw98/the_fitness_hub.git.

 ## Credits